 be fair and reasonable to start or continue such procedures while their

 employees are on furlough, following social distancing measures at work, or

 working from home on account of the coronavirus pandemic.

 The guidance notes that any disciplinary or grievance procedure must be

 carried out in a way that follows public health guidelines around social

-distancing and closure of certain business premises, and employers should
+distancing and closure or phased reopening of certain business premises, and employers should

 give careful consideration to the health and wellbeing of employees when

 deciding whether and how to proceed.

 The guidance suggests that the employer should talk through options with